In the new series of articles, we are exploring the world of project management and learning about its concepts, tricks, and methodologies.

 Having to work on more things at the same time can be stressful and cause burnout.

-Most of the projects are pretty packed in terms of goals that have to be achieved and deadlines that need to be met.
+Most of the projects have to-do lists that are pretty packed in terms of goals that have to be achieved and deadlines that need to be met.
 Project fast tracking means adding even more work to an already fully booked project team.

 It is a tricky task for the project management professional to keep the team motivated while maintaining an aggressive project schedule.
 Make sure you have strong leadership skills before changing up the critical path.